MaximeKjaer/kjaer.io/_posts/2018-09-18-distributed-algorithms.md

     forall m ∈ view_delivered and m ∉ delivered do:
         delivered := delivered ∪ {m};
         trigger <vsDeliver, src, m>;

+# If we get ϕ, we can consider the process to be done flushing:
+upon event <trbDeliver, src, ϕ> do:
+    trbDone := trbDone ∪ {src};

 # Once we have all flushes, we can go to the next view:
 upon event (trbDone = view.memb) and (blocked = true) do: